URI-CSC/212-fall-2020/assignments/homework-1/readme.md

 ![Image Binarization](local-thresholding.jpg)

 ## Your Task
----

-Your goal in this assignment is to develop a command line tool that performs image binarization, given some options provided by the user of your tool.
+Your goal in this assignment is to develop a command line tool that performs image binarization, given some options provided by the user.

 ### Command Line Arguments